josipavidulic/netflix-demo-app/README.md

-- This is netflix demo app.
+- This is netflix demo app
+- With this app it is possible to sign up/log.
+Firebase was used for this authentication
-- The data was fetched with axios from https://www.themoviedb.org/
+- Movie data was fetched with Axios from https://www.themoviedb.org/
-- Firebase (Firestore Database, Authentication) was used for saving data (such as saving new user, adding movies to user's movie list) and manipulating with it.
+- Firebase (Firestore Database) was used for saving data (such as saving new user, adding movies to user's movie list) and manipulating with it.
-- To visit demo app click [here](https://netflix-demo-fysl93ten-josipavidulic.vercel.app/).
+- To visit demo app click [here](https://netflix-demo-pmwe4tj4t-josipavidulic.vercel.app/).